Arrested Ukrainians Dined At White House, Were ‘Hidden Actors’ In Donald Trump Scheme To Investigate Joe Biden

 — Cornelia (@PaladinCornelia) October 10, 2019

-The indictment states that the foreign businessman “at all relevant times, was not a citizen or lawful permanent resident of the United States,” which would make it illegal for him to donate to U.S. political campaigns, under federal campaign finance laws.
+The indictment states that the foreign businessman “was not a citizen or lawful permanent resident of the United States,” which would make it illegal for him to donate to U.S. political campaigns under federal campaign finance laws.

 In addition to being close to Giuliani, who has previously said that Parnas and Fruman are his clients, the pair are close enough to Trump to have dined with him at the White House on at least one occasion, according to a report by USA Today.

-According to the OCCRP report, beginning late last year, Parnas and Fruman “introduced Giuliani to three current and former senior Ukrainian prosecutors,” for the purpose of discussing supposedly damaging information on Biden.
-The pair have pursued Giuliani and Trump’s quest to force a Ukrainian “investigation” into the discredited accusations against Biden in numerous meetings that have spanned five countries.
-The project also involved at least one meeting with Ukrainian oligarch Ihor Kolomoisky, who is beleived to have bilked upwards of $5 billion from a major bank in that country.
+According to the OCCRP report, beginning late last year, Parnas and Fruman “introduced Giuliani to three current and former senior Ukrainian prosecutors” for the purpose of discussing supposedly damaging information on Biden.
+The pair has pursued Giuliani and Trump’s purportedly quest to force a Ukrainian “investigation” into the accusations against Biden in numerous meetings that have spanned five countries.
+The project also involved at least one meeting with Ukrainian oligarch Ihor Kolomoisky, who is believed to have bilked upward of $5 billion from a major bank in that country.